BobRandomNumber/ComfyUI-DiaTest/README.md

 ## Usage Example

 1. Add the `Dia TTS Generate` node from the `audio/DiaTest` category.
-2. Configure the `repo_id` if needed.
-3. Enter your dialogue script into the `text` input.
+2. Enter your dialogue script into the `text` input.
-4. Adjust generation parameters (`cfg_scale`, `temperature`, `speed_factor`, etc.) as needed.
+3. Adjust generation parameters (`cfg_scale`, `temperature`, `speed_factor`, etc.) as needed.
-5. Connect the `audio` output to a `SaveAudio` or `PreviewAudio` node.
+4. Connect the `audio` output to a `SaveAudio` or `PreviewAudio` node.
-6. Queue the prompt.
+5. Queue the prompt.

 ## Notes

 *   This node **requires a CUDA-enabled GPU**.
 It will fail to load if CUDA is not detected.
-*   The first time you run the node for a specific `repo_id`, it will download the model files from Hugging Face Hub, which may take some time.
+*   The first time you run the node it will download the model files from Hugging Face Hub, which may take some time.
 Subsequent runs will use the cached model.
-*   Changing the `repo_id` will trigger a model reload.
 *   The model uses float32 precision internally.
 *   The Descript Audio Codec (DAC) dependency (`descript-audio-codec`) must be installed via `requirements.txt`.